What is mobile device management?

 How mobile device management works

 MDM software can then monitor the behaviors and business-critical data on enrolled devices.
-And with more sophisticated MDM solutions, they can be analyzed by machine learning and AI.
+And with more sophisticated MDM solutions, machine learning and AI can then anayluze these data.
 These tools ensure devices are kept safe from malware and other cyberthreats.
-For example, a firm might assign a laptop or smartphone to a staff member or consultant, pre-programmed with a data profile, VPN and the other necessary software and applications.
+For example, a firm might assign a laptop or smartphone to a staff member or consultant that is pre-programmed with a data profile, VPN and the other necessary software and applications.
 In this scenario, MDM offers the most control to the employer.
 With MDM tools, enterprises can track, monitor, troubleshoot and even wipe device data in the event of theft, loss or a detected breach.

 So, what are mobile device management policies?
 MDM policies answer questions about how organizations will manage mobile devices and govern their use.
 To configure and publish their policies and processes, enterprises will ask questions, such as: